 Some high-angle rescue workers call body bags “long-term bivvy sacks.”
 It sounds cruel, but survivors laugh and play, and even in the most horrible situations—perhaps especially in those situations—they continue to laugh and play.
 To deal with reality you must first recognize it as such, and play puts a person in touch with his environment, while laughter makes the feeling of being threatened manageable.

-The funny thing is, while I was trying to find this passage that stayed with me for so long, I found a paper note tucked between two pages with a quote from an unknown war novel.
-It’s about a dark and seemingly inappropriate humor soldiers indulge in during hard times.
-External observers often judge them because of that, but soldiers explain it’s just a way of coping when faced with unsurmountable odds; they are fully aware where they are and, unfortunately, they never forget.
-It looks like I was preparing to write this for a very long time.
+The funny thing is, while I was trying to find this passage that stayed with me for so long, I found a paper note tucked between two pages with a quote from “All Quiet on the Western Front” by Erich Maria Remarque, a World War I German veteran.
+The passage is about a dark and seemingly inappropriate humor soldiers indulge in during hard times.

 Let’s get back to Viktor and concentration camps.
 Humor is very helpful—no, essential—but is not a long-term solution.
 How were those prisoners able to survive when there was almost no hope, no freedom?
 The answer is surprising.